Launch Your First API

 - Install API7 Enterprise.

-- To deploy API7 Gateways in Docker, follow the Docker instruction in Add a Gateway Instance.
+- Follow the Docker instruction in Add a Gateway Instance to deploy a gateway instance.

 Create Service and Route